aladdinali0/To-do-list-Aladdin/mycoolapp/src/main/java/com/luv2code/springboot/todolist/mycoolapp/readme.md

 You can view and manage your tasks through MySQL Workbench or by accessing the application URL:

-- Backend Results: Access via MySQL Workbench
+- Backend Results: Access via MySQL Workbench or http://localhost:8080
 - Frontend Interface: Visit http://localhost:3000/ to input tasks and descriptions